Knocker4/lotr-social-graphs/README.md

 > Network with races, with no size difference>

 By looking at that graph one could get an idea that humans are pretty much the most influencial race in the history, but is it really true?
-Lets try to shape our graph a little bit by changing the size of the node based on its degree (we don't differentiate between in and out degree here, because we are working with an indirect graph):
+Lets try to shape our graph a little bit by changing the size of the node based on its degree (we don't differentiate between in and out degree here, because we are working with an undirected graph):

 > Races network with sizes>